Our2020View/Our2020View.github.io/stabilizers.md

 <img src="/assets/webstabilizer5.jpg"/>

-Keep an eye on your tool and the tailpipe of the Onan, as you might end up supporting that end with the tailpipe:
+Keep an eye on your tool and the tailpipe of the Onan, as you might end up supporting that end with the tailpipe as you retract the leg:

 <img src="/assets/webstabilizer4.jpg"/>